Join a tradition that spans over seventy years.

 Connection.

 Children with diabetes are often the only one in their school, family, sports team, and communties who live with the disease.
-This can often lead them to feeling different with their peers, leaving them with few people who can understand the challenges of diabetes.
+We know this often leads to feeling differnt then their peers, leaving them with few people who can understand the challenges of diabetes.

 The cornerstone of camp is community.
-Camp Banting fuses this community with peer support.
+Camp Banting fuses this community with the power of peer support while navigating diabetes.
 Campers often say that going to camp is like coming home.
 They don’t need to hide or explain their diabetes.
 Kids can just be on the level with each other.

-A camper builds solid friendships that last beyond camp through living with others, participating in challenging activities with them, and finding support in like others.
+Campers build solid friendships that last beyond camp through living with others, participating in challenging activities with them, and finding support in each other.

 Competence.

-A child who takes on new challenges pushes the edge of her comfort zone.
-The camp environment allows her to take these challenges safely, surrounded by positive support.
-Because of this, she succeeds at meeting them.
+A child who takes on new challenges pushes the edge of their comfort zone.
+The camp environment allows them to take these challenges safely, surrounded by positive support.
+Because of this, they succeed at meeting them.

 Climbing walls and ropes courses require our campers to work with fear and anxiety; overcoming these gives them confidence and self-esteem.
 Soccer and sports require working together as a team, fostering teamwork and leadership.
 Eating meals and sharing rooms as a cabin group requires communication and compromise, which builds self-advocacy and the capacity to share.